-My work with you is special: I'm creative and passionate about reassuring couples that they ARE healthier than they may think.
+My work with you is special: I'm creative and passionate about reassuring people they're healthier than they may think.
 I've spent a career polishing an approach that lets both partners "be heard".

 Life experience makes me a special teacher.
-I was married, I am married, I have multiple sclerosis, and I've been around for over 60 years.
+I was married, I am married, I have multiple sclerosis,.
+And I've been around for almost 70 years.
 I get it.

 More Info About My Practice